Wondering what are the worst jobs for introverts? Check out this list and the best career alternatives to these jobs.

 16. Police Officer

-Working in the police department is nowhere what you’d consider a calm environment.
-Police officers interact with various people daily, and they also need to use conflict resolution skills when required.
+Working in the police department isn’t what you’d consider a calm environment.
+Police officers interact with various people daily, and they need to use conflict resolution skills when required.
 Police officers are expected to investigate crimes and appear in hearings and trials.
 The role comes with a lot of stress and challenges, making it one of the worst jobs for introverts.

 Worst Jobs for Introverts FAQs